ruadh/CSCI-E-33a_Final_Project/README.md

 ### Cart Validation
 I decided to block/remove invalid cart items only when the user is intending to interact with the cart:  adding an item, proceeding to checkout, processing checkout.
 I decided NOT to run the validation when loading the cart preview on index.html, since that will often happen when the user is trying to do something else (load the class list, browse to another page, etc.).
 So removing items and showing an error message related that isn't related to their intended task would be confusing.

+### Profile update form

+#### Faux form approach
+For the profile update form, I decided to use a faux form approach like the edit post feature in Project 4:  values on the page are replaced with inputs via JavaScript, then the results are submitted for processing via the API.
+I chose to do that because:
+* Most of my features turned out to be doable just with Django, and I needed somewhere to meet the JS requirement
+* Using JS lets me implement the "better" feature of allowing a user to edit their profile during checkout without leaving the shopping cart

+#### Not hard-coding the fields to be processed
+When the API receives the profile update request (the profile function in views.py with a PUT request), I decided to pull the field names from the passed JSON programmatically, rather than hard-coding the list of fields to be processed.
+That keeps the code more compact, reduces the amount of work needed when adding new profile fields, and lets us use the same code to update sub-sets of the user profile in the future (ex: just the emergency contact).

+The downside of that approach is that it opens up the ability to edit ANY user field, which is not secure.  (ex:  It would allow a user to set themselves as staff if they could manipulate the payload.)
+To prevent this, fields are checked against an allow list, EDITABLE_USER_FIELDS, in settings.py.
+I don't know enough about the Django user model to be sure that this would be good enough in a production setting, but I think it's good enough for a class project.

 ### Resisting scope creep
 There are some features that I did not include because they are not needed to meet my spec, but that I'd recommend adding to the requirements if I were building this for a client.